When it comes to blackhead removal, many individuals are actually doing more harm to their skin than good.

 This debris can be everything from sweat, dead skin cells, dirt, and even pollutants found in the air.
 Keep your skin clean and properly exfoliated to prevent any of these items from clogging your pores.

-Step Four: Learn Correct Techniques
+Step Three: Learn Correct Techniques

 When you wish to perform a blackhead removal procedure in your own home, be sure to know the correct techniques.
 Simply squeezing your skin is often not enough and can lead to future damage.